crazyrhino1300/developmentSubmission-/README.md

 - for each composers' biography, I allow an easily collapsible offcanvas that allows users to easily transition between browing the gallery and learning about a specific composer
 - There is a clear hierarchy between all of the headings, composer names, and the liked composers.
+- There's also an intuitive help hover-button that allows users to get a breif tutorial into how to use some of the application's features.
+The hovering makes it easier for users to exit out.

 ### Organization of Components
 - The page is divided into left and right;